PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 #### DROP

-You can also drop indices from the object database using SQL `DROP` statements.
+You can also drop indices and collections from the object database using SQL `DROP` statements.

+##### DROP INDEX

+To drop an index from the object database, use the `DROP INDEX` statement.
 Syntax:

 ```
 DROP INDEX